mac-cain13/daemonizable-command/UPGRADE.md

 Therefore, it makes no sense to keep `EndlessContainerAwareCommand`.
 If you need to call `EntityManager::clear()` on your doctrine instance inside `EndlessCommand::finishIteration()`, you have to handle this in your code now.

 If you need to access any service, inject it in the constructor of your derived class.

+### Other behaviour changes

+- Shutting down during startup will NOT run any iteration of the loop, previous versions did always at least run one iteration.
+- Support for using `setCode` to provide an implementation is removed.